Checks and EFTs

 Charles Schwab & Co

 For account of: Community Foundation of Tompkins County

-We ask that donors inform us before making a mutual fund gift.
-The Community Foundation of Tompkins County needs the following information: name of the mutual fund, number of shares and designation of the gift.
-With mutual fund gifts we will also need to know ahead of the gift being delivered because we will need to obtain a bin number to ensure proper receipt of such a gift.
-Typically the firm sending the mutual fund requests the bin number from our receiving firm.
-Sending firms may contact John Sharkey, our customer service representative, at Brown Advisory at 410-537-5364 or by email at firstname.lastname@example.org to obtain a bin number for our Schwab account.
+Send to us the following information: name of the mutual fund, number of shares and designation of the gift.
+Please let us know ahead of the gift being delivered because we will need to obtain a bin number to ensure proper receipt of your gift.
+Typically the firm sending the donor’s mutual funds requests a bin number from our receiving firm.
+Advise your sending firm to contact John Sharkey, our customer service representative, at Brown Advisory at 410-537-5364 or firstname.lastname@example.org to obtain a bin number for our Schwab account.

 Tangible Personal Property